-Begin shifting your child's bedtime a day -- or, better yet, several days -- before the time change.
+A day—or, better yet, several days—before the time change.
 If she usually goes down at 8:00, for example, have her under the covers by 7:45 the first night and 7:30 the next.
 "It's a small enough change that she should still be able to fall asleep, and it will help make it less of a shock on Sunday night," Mindell says.

 Once the time change occurs, continue to have your child's meals, snacks, naps, bedtimes, everything, at the same time as usual, Mindell says.

-Expose your child to bright light first thing in the morning (the indoor kind works) to reprogram her internal clock faster.
+First thing in the morning (the indoor kind works) to reprogram her internal clock faster.